-Fortunately for eco-conscious consumers, quick research and brand selectiveness can go a long way to steer clear of products that may contribute to unsustainable practices.
+Fortunately for eco-conscious consumers, a quick internet research and brand selectiveness can go a long way to steer clear of products that may contribute to unsustainable practices.

 The Rainforest Foundation UK Palm Oil Guide provides a comprehensive list of sustainable companies and specific supermarket products for customers to shop more responsibly.